Mariachi is a musical expression that dates back to at least the 18th century in Western Mexico.

 Mariachi Divas have won 2 Grammy Awards, have toured extensively in the United States, and are the official Mariachi of Disneyland Resort in Anaheim.
 New York’s first international all-female mariachi is the 2015 Latin Grammy-nominated Mariachi Flor de Toloache, who is featured in Dan Auerbach’s The Arcs.

-There is an all-female Mariachi in London, UK, Mariachi Las Adelitas UK, who plays traditional Mexican Mariachi music as well as some English-language covers in Mariachi style.
+There is an all-female Mariachi in London, UK, Mariachi Las Adelitas UK, which plays traditional Mexican Mariachi music as well as some English-language covers in Mariachi style.

 Another well-recognized mariachi from the United States is the Roma High School Mariachi Nuevo Santander, they have landed first place in the Mariachi Vargas Extravanganza competition since 2013.